 London EC1V 0HB

-Jo Littler is a Professor in the Department of Sociology and Director of the Gender and Sexualities Research Centre at City.
+Jo Littler is a Professor in the Department of Sociology and Co-Director of the Gender and Sexualities Research Centre at City.
 Her research on culture, society, in/equality and power is wide-ranging, including work on meritocracy, neoliberal narratives, consumerism, social reproduction and cultural politics.

 Her most recent book is a book of interviews with feminist academics, Left Feminisms: Conversations on the Personal and the Political, published in March 2023.
 The Care Manifesto (Verso, 2020) co-written with Andreas Chatzidakis, Jamie Hakim, Catherine Rottenberg and Lynne Segal ('The Care Collective') which has now been translated into nine languages.
 Her book Against Meritocracy: Culture, Power and Myths of Mobility (Routledge 2018) is available open access.
 Previous books include Politics of Heritage: the legacies of 'race' (with Roshi Naidoo, 2005); Radical Consumption?
 Shopping for change in contemporary culture (2008); and Anti-consumerism and cultural studies (with Sam Binkley, 2011).
 She is currently working on a book of interviews with feminist academics.

 Professor Littler is an editor of the European Journal of Cultural Studies, part of the editorial collective of Soundings: A Journal of Politics and Culture, and is on the editorial advisory boards of Triple C, Communication, Culture and Critique, Communication and Critical/Cultural Studies, Journal of Cultural Analysis and Social Change, New Formations and Cultural Studies.
 She has edited and co-edited a broad range of journal issues on subjects ranging from intergenerational feminisms and transnational celebrity to environmentalism, anti-consumerism and cultural populism.